charliekranz/blockbuster_MS3/README.md

 - Chosen cast_members not appearing on edit page
 - Edit not saving cast_member input
 - Need to limit cast innput at 3 - have tried a js impelementation but not owrking
-- Accordion on blockbusters page unable to target stories properly - spaces and/or a number at start of title_name causes issues so I want to targey story ObjectId instead
 - Need to paginate blockbusters.html (at 30?)
 - would like to add defensive Delete Blockbuster syep